hhuss2/Task-Tracker/README.md

 ## Usage

-- Node.js and MongoDB need to be installed to run the web app.
-In the project directory, use the command `npm install`.
-Then, replace your-db in server.js with the database you are using.
-Start MongoDB and then use the command `node server.js` while in the src directory to run the app.
+- To run the web app, Node.js and MongoDB must be installed.
+In the project directory, run `npm install` to install dependencies.
+Next, replace 'your-db' in server.js with your database name.
+Start MongoDB, navigate to the 'src' directory, and run `node server.js` to start the app.
 Use the URL given in the terminal to use the web app.